The Dronecode SDK is a MAVLink Library for the PX4 flight stack, with APIs for C++, Python, Android, and iOS (coming soon).

 It is supported by Dronecode, ensuring that it is robust, well tested, and maintained.

 The library provides a simple core C++ API for managing one or more vehicles, providing programmatic access to vehicle information and telemetry, and control over missions, movement and other operations.

-Developers can extend the library using plugins in order to add any other required MAVLink API (for example, to integrate PX4 with custom cameras, gimbals, or other hardware over MAVLink).
+Developers can extend the SDK using plugins in order to add any other required MAVLink API (for example, to integrate PX4 with custom cameras, gimbals, or other hardware over MAVLink).